 Their opening hours are Monday to Saturday 7.30 am – 10 pm, Sunday and public holidays 10 am – 10 pm and there is piano entertainment daily from 5 pm – 10 pm which we were lucky enough to enjoy.

-We sampled two of their beautifully presented cakes which I gobbled down (just a term!) with Aperol Spritz Oemgee the honey mousse cake I had was delicious (see photo below)!
-Although we had to queue outside (we also had to at the Sacher Hotel) it was totally worth it.
+Above all, we sampled two of their beautifully presented cakes which I gobbled down (just a term!) with Aperol Spritz.
+Oemgee the honey mousse cake, especially, I had was delicious (see photo below)!
+Although we had to queue outside (we also had to at the Sacher Hotel) it was totally worth it, nonetheless.

-Be on the look out for my next post where I share my top 10 sites to see in Vienna.
+Further, be on the lookout for my next post where I share my top 10 sites to see in Vienna.